ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/products/superdry-rookie-winter-aviator-bomber-jacket.markdown

 is_promoted: false
 has_entry_page: false
 title: "Superdry men's Rookie winter Aviator bomber jacket"
-competition-description: "This jacket is great for keeping you warm during those colder\
+competition-description: "<p>This jacket is great for keeping you warm during those\
-  \ months and features a lining consisting of Sherpa and quilting, two front popper\
+  \ colder months and features a lining consisting of Sherpa and quilting, two front\
-  \ fastened pockets, a zipper fastening and ribbed cuffs and hem.
-The Rookie winter\
+  \ popper fastened pockets, a zipper fastening and ribbed cuffs and hem.
+The Rookie\
-  \ Aviator bomber jacket is finished with a Superdry International logo patch on\
+  \ winter Aviator bomber jacket is finished with a Superdry International logo patch\
-  \ one sleeve and a Superdry logo tab on one pocket."
+  \ on one sleeve and a Superdry logo tab on one pocket.</p>\n"
 banner-img: "superdry-main_image.jpg"
 logo-left-href: "https://www.superdry.com/mens/jackets/bomber-jackets/details/70532/rookie-winter-aviator-bomber-jacket-beige"
 logo-left-image: "superdry-logo.png"